 Following this period, humans transitioned to new materials for their tools.
 The Copper and Bronze Age, which started in 5,000 BC, heralded in the use of soft metals such as copper, tin, and bronze.
 These knives were more durable than those from the Lithic period, although they were not as sharp and also became blunt quite quickly.
 The first metal knives were double-edged daggers with single-edged knives appearing 4000 years ago within the Bronze Age.
 This is also when the first sharpening methods were introduced.
 The main purposes of knives in this era were hunting, cooking, and carpentry.

 Approximately 3,500 years ago Homo Sapiens moved into the Iron Age which was characterized by advancements in mining and manufacturing.
 Iron was of course a massive advantage to the tools that existed at the end of the Bronze Age.
 Knives were first used as cutlery 500 years ago.
 The material was harder and could keep a sharp edge much better than copper.
 Knives have not progressed very much since the steel blade was invented, except for the innovation of the folding knife, but the design has improved dramatically to the beautifully crafted utensils available today – such as a Damas knife from our extensive range.

 The Modern Knife

-The evolution of knives is such a great story of the evolution of Homo Sapiens.
+The evolution of knives is such a great story and is linked with the evolution of Homo Sapiens.
 Over the ages, knives have improved as humans developed new skills.
 Knives demonstrate how our civilization has advanced.
 With every age, these invaluable tools have grown with humanity changing and progressing as our need has changed and progressed.
 In short, what would our world be without them?